pklaschka/xd-storage-helper/README.md

 - Reset the settings

 ## Usage
+First, you'll need to copy the storage-helper.js file into your project.
+In this case, it gets inserted in a `lib`-folder (relative to the plugin's root folder.
+Then, the folder structure should be something like this:

+* libs
+  * storage-helper.js
+* main.js
+* mainfest.json

 All functions are static members of the `storageHelper`.
-Therefore, you simply need to get a reference to it in your code:
+Therefore, you simply need to get a reference to it in your code (here from the `main.js` file):
 ```javascript
 const storageHelper = require('./lib/storage-helper')
 ```